ur-tcs/programming-2-ex-12/README.md

 ^Explain all folders/files in detail, What is it for?
 What can you change?

-Now, we should explain **all of the files and the folder structure** of the new project.
-New files are added after importing the build and compiling, those should be explained as well.
-Unimportant stuff that is not the focus of the lecture only needs to be explained very briefly, enough that the students understand why they don't need to worry about it (best case: Explain in which semester/module it will be explained).
-Explanations should be how-do-I-apply-this-to-projects-of-my-own oriented.
-So, for example, only one sentence on the .bsp folder, while explaining in detail why the main folder exists and what kind of files to put in there.

-In my opinion, there is no harm in adding the unaltered `scala/scala3.g8` project files as scaffold code, in case some students struggle to get the project running.

 ### Running your project

-You read about what these files are, now lets quickly rehearse all important steps for running your program.
+You read about what these files are, now let's quickly rehearse all important steps for running your program.

 #### Starting sbt